 The way Watchtower publications discuss this topic have made masturbation a source of great guilt for many Witnesses, particularly in their teenage years.
 The Bible never mentions masturbation, even though it has always been a common practice for both men and women.
 Therefore, the Watchtower goes beyond the Scriptures when it speaks out against this practice.

-Some of the following quotes are amusing in their descriptions of people that masturbate and recommendations for overcoming, such as to sleep on ones side.
+Some of the following quotes are amusing in their descriptions of people that masturbate and recommendations for overcoming, such as to sleep on ones side or get married, but rushing into marriage or being consumed by guilt over such a natural and common matter has a destructive affect on lives.

 Awake!
 1992 Sept 22 p.16 Does God Answer My Prayers?